 An employee taking, in any order, some or all of 12 weeks of OFLA pregnancy disability leave and some or all of 12 weeks of OFLA leave for any other purpose, need not requalify each time the employee takes OFLA leave within the same leave year;

-An employee who has taken 2 weeks of OFLA child placement leave need not requalify for up to an additional 12 weeks of leave within the same leave year when used for the purposes of OFLA sick child leave;

 An employee unable to work because of a disabling compensable injury need not requalify under OAR 839-009-0210 in order to use OFLA leave following a period the employee is off work due to the compensable injury.

-In determining if an employee has been employed for the preceding 180 calendar days under OFLA, the district must consider days, paid or unpaid, an employee is maintained on payroll.

 Leave under the Oregon Military Family Leave Act (OMFLA) applies to employees who work an average of at least 20 hours per week.
 There is no minimum number of days worked when determining employee eligibility for OMFLA.

-In determining average workweek, under FMLA and OFLA, the employer must count the actual hours worked using the Fair Labor Standards Act (FLSA) guidelines.

 Qualifying Reason

 Eligible employees may access FMLA leave entitlements for the following reasons: